Privacy (transparency) notice pursuant to General Data Protection Regulation Arts 13 and 14.

 Purpose.
 We process your data in order to respond to you and so that we can contact you about matters of mutual interest, and send you white papers, case studies and other related materials that may be of interest.

 Legitimate Interest.
-We have a legitimate interest in doing that as you will have indicated that you wish us to do so.
+We have a legitimate interest in doing that as you will have indicated that you wish us to do so or it is reasonable for us to assume that.
 We do not need your consent.

 Marketing.
 If we were to use your data in order to send you marketing material about our services we will only do so with your consent.
-That consent can be withdrawn by you at any time.
+That consent can be withdrawn by you at any time by following the “unsubscribe” link on our communication.

 Those with whom we share it.
 Some of our data, which could include your personal data, is stored off site by third parties.
 Some is stored by our UK subsidiary, Critical Software Technologies.
-None of our personal data is stored outside the EEA or UK.
+Except for our marketing database none of our personal data is stored outside the EEA or UK.

 Retention.
 Your data will be retained for up to ten years after our last interaction with you unless you ask us to delete it earlier and we are able to do that.